Alternative Text

 Images, infographics, and data visualizations can be powerful tools for understanding information — especially for visual learners.
 But what about people who cannot see them?

 Alternative text (or "alt text") is a short description of an image.
 It helps people who cannot see the image understand what it shows.
-Screen readers read it out loud, and Braille devices display it.
+They can be read aloud by screen readers or displayed on Braille devices.

 Alt text makes sure that everyone (e.g., students, faculty, staff, and visitors) can get the same information, no matter how they access your website.